GULibrarySandbox/intro-data-wrangle/content/4-lesson.md

 - Customized facets
 - Scatterplot facets

 `Numeric`  and `Scatterplot`  facets display graphs instead of lists of values.
 The numeric facet graph includes 'drag and drop' controls you can use to set a start and end range to filter the data displayed.
-These facets are explored further in Examining Numbers in OpenRefine.
+These facets are explored further in [Examining Numbers in OpenRefine] (https://griffithunilibrary.github.io/intro-data-wrangle/content/7-lesson.html).

 `Custom`  facets provide a range of different facets including:

 - `Word`  facet - this breaks down text into words and counts the number of records each word appears in
 - `Duplicates`  facet - this results in a binary facet of 'true' or 'false'.
-Rows appear in the 'tru' facet if the value in the selected column is an exact match for a value in the same column in another row.
+Rows appear in the 'true' facet if the value in the selected column is an exact match for a value in the same column in another row.
 - `Text length`  facet - creates a numeric facet based on the length (number of characters) of the text in each row for the selected column.
 This can be useful for spotting incorrect or unusual data in a field where specific lengths are expected (e.g., if the values are expected to be years, any row with a text length of more than 4 for that column is likely to be incorrect.)
 - `Facet by blank`  - a binary facet of 'true' or 'false'.
 Rows appear in the 'true' facet if they have no data present in that column.
 This is useful when looking for missing data.